Applying clock comparison methods to pulsar timing observations: Results

 \subsubsection{Spectral analysis}

-The comparison of the marginalized 1D and 2D posterior distributions of the PTA noise parameter for the boundary case from the spectral analysis can found in the top left corner plot in figure \ref{fig:14_recovery}.
+The comparison of the marginalized 1D and 2D posterior distributions of the PTA noise parameter for the boundary case from the spectral analysis can be found in the top left corner plot of figure \ref{fig:14_recovery}.
 The middle and bottom left panels in figure \ref{fig:14_recovery} show the injected red and white noise along with the recovered PSD and CS respectively.

-The red noise signal is not detectable for the PSD as only the lowest frequency bin in the left middle panel shows signs of deviating away from white noise.
-The recovered spectral space is strongly dominated by the prior choice, ie. the median recovery is close to white noise only.
-Thus, it is insufficient to put any constraints on the spectral index $\gamma_{PTA}$ and amplitude $A_{PTA}$ from the PSD method in the top left panel.
+The red noise signal is not well detectable for the PSD as only the lowest frequency bin in the left middle panel of figure \ref{fig:14_recovery} shows signs of deviating away from white noise.
+There is a small hint of the red noise.
+Which is sufficient to put loose constraints on the spectral index $\gamma_{PTA}$ and amplitude $A_{PTA}$ from the PSD method in the top left panel.
+The constraints on the two PTA red noise parameters are comparable to the standard PTA analysis.

-The decrease of the white noise level through the CS allows the lowest few frequency bins to contribute to the recovery of the red noise power law, see bottom left panel of figure \ref{fig:14_recovery}.
-However, the large uncertainties hinder a clear detection and leaves the possibility for a long tail.
-The constraints on the two PTA red noise parameters are therefore slightly worse than the standard PTA analysis, which shows a clearer hint of the injected values.
-In the LSL the signal is clearly detectable and the tightest constraints can be placed in the top left panel.
+On the other hand, the decrease of the white noise level through the CS improves the detection of the injected red noise and the constraints.
+The lowest 3 frequency bins contribute to the recovery of the red noise power law, see bottom left panel of figure \ref{fig:14_recovery}.
+Both the posterior distributions in the top panel of the figure and table \ref{table:14_ev} show that the CS performs a little better with tighter constraints than both the PSD and the standard PTA methods.
+In the LSL, the signal is clearly detectable and the tightest constraints can be placed in the top left panel.